martin-banks/image-un-embiggener/src/tips/filetypes.md

 What are each of the image types good and bad for?

-## jpg
+## .jpg

-### Good
-Best suited for highly detailed graphics or photographic based images.
+- Best suited for highly detailed graphics or photographic based images.

-Watch out for areas of flat red; this can result in heavy compression atifacts
+#### Watch out for

-### Bad
+- Anything with flat red (highly suceptible to compression artifiacts)
+- Flat, vertor graphics.
+May not compress as effeciently, try a png as well
+- Has no support for transparency

+---

-## png
+## .png
-### Good
-Simple, vector based graphics with limited color palletes
+- Simple, vector based graphics with limited color palletes

-### Bad
+- mages that require transparent/translucent backgrounds

+#### Watch out for

+---

-## svg
+## .svg

-### Good

-- Vector based illustrations that need to have styles manipulated by code.
+- Vector based illustrations that need to have styles manipulated (like animation) by code.
-- Simple vector illustrations taht need to be rendered at large size
+- Simple vector illustrations that need to be rendered at large size

-### Bad
+#### Watch out for
+- Images are supported